 Publications & Documents

-The Global Forum on the Environment allows to share experiences and explore common policy issues focussing principally on the environmental dimension of sustainable development and its linkages with economic and social policies.
-The next meeting will be held in Tokyo, Japan (17-19 June 2014).
+The Forum is a venue that brings together international experts from member and non member economies to share experiences and explore common policy issues focusing principally on the environmental dimension of sustainable development and its linkages with economic and social policies.
+Save the date: Global Forum on New perspectives on the food-water-energy nexus in November 2014.

 This report focuses on the effects of climate change impacts on economic growth.
 The analysis finds that the effect of climate change impacts on annual global GDP is projected to increase over time, leading to a global GDP loss of 0.7% to 2.5% by 2060 for the most likely equilibrium climate sensitivity range.